Log in to Gingerbread

 Getting cheaper or low-cost legal advice

-Some solicitors will agree to give you a free 30-minute appointment.
-Or you might be able to get a fixed-fee appointment, where you agree the cost in advance.
-This can be a good way to find out whether you have a case worth defending or taking to court.
+Some solicitors offer a free 30-minute consultation, or you may be able to arrange a fixed-fee appointment where the cost is agreed upon in advance.
+This can be a good way to determine whether your case is worth pursuing or taking to court.

-You might be able to find a solicitor who offers a ‘no win, no fee’ agreement – also called a conditional fee arrangement.
-If you win, their fees come out of your compensation.
-If you lose, you won’t pay their fee but may have some expenses to cover.
-Always ask your solicitor to explain exactly what you might have to pay.
+You may also find a solicitor who works on a ‘no win, no fee’ basis, also known as a conditional fee arrangement.
+If you win, their fees are deducted from your compensation.
+If you lose, you won’t have to pay their fees, though you may still need to cover some expenses.
+Always ask your solicitor to clearly explain any potential costs.

-Your nearest Citizens Advice might have a list of solicitors offering no win, no fee or free or fixed-fee advice.
+Your local Citizens Advice office may have a list of solicitors who offer no win, no fee services or free or fixed-fee advice.

 Representing yourself in court

-As it’s becoming harder to get help with legal costs, more and more people are completing their own court forms or even going to court without the help of a solicitor.
-This will no doubt feel daunting if you find yourself in this position, but there are organisations that can help you.
+As it becomes increasingly difficult to get help with legal costs, more people are filling out their own court forms or even representing themselves in court without a solicitor.
+While this can feel intimidating, there are organisations that can provide support.

 Taking someone with you to court

-If you’re representing yourself, you can bring along someone to support you in court.
-This is known as a McKenzie friend.
-They could be an actual friend, or someone who has been through a similar situation.
-They could also a be volunteer from Support Through Court.
+If you’re representing yourself in court, you can bring someone along for support, known as a McKenzie friend.
+This could be a friend, someone who has gone through a similar experience, or even a volunteer from Support Through Court.

-A McKenzie friend can even be a solicitor or barrister who is helping you.
-There are professional McKenzie friends, but make sure you find someone who comes recommended if you go down this road.
-Ideally, you want someone with legal training and indemnity insurance, in case things go wrong.
+A McKenzie friend can also be a solicitor or barrister who is assisting you.
+There are professional McKenzie friends available, but it’s important to choose one who comes highly recommended.
+Ideally, you’ll want someone with legal training and indemnity insurance, in case any issues arise.

-Rights of Women has more information on using a McKenzie friend.
+For more information on using a McKenzie friend, check out Rights of Women.

 New Report